-The Fund employs as its investment strategy a program of investing in derivative instruments, which primarily consist of index swaps, futures contracts, and options on securities, securities indices, and futures contracts.
+The Fund employs as its investment strategy a program of investing in U.S. government securities and derivative instruments, which primarily consist of futures contracts, interest rate swaps, and options on securities and futures contracts.
 While the Fund may write (sell) and purchase swaps, it expects primarily to purchase swaps.
-The Advisor attempts to consistently apply leverage to increase the Fund's exposure to 200% of the underlying index, and expects to rebalance the Fund's holdings daily to maintain such exposure.
-Investing in derivative instruments enables the Fund to pursue its investment objective without investing directly in the securities included in the underlying index or in the same proportion that those securities are represented in the Fund's benchmark.
+Futures and options contracts, and interest rate swaps, if used properly, may enable the Fund to meet its objective by increasing the Fund's exposure to the securities included in the Fund's benchmark or to securities whose performance is highly correlated to the Fund's benchmark.
+The Advisor attempts to consistently apply leverage to increase the Fund's exposure to 120% of the Fund's benchmark, and expects to rebalance the Fund's holdings daily to maintain such exposure.
 The Fund's use of derivatives and the leveraged investment exposure created by such use are expected to be significant.
 Certain of the Fund's derivatives investments may be traded in the over-the-counter ("OTC") market.
+Under normal circumstances, the Fund will invest at least 80% of its net assets, plus any borrowings for investment purposes, in fixed income securities issued by the U.S. government (and derivatives thereof).